cjwit/banjo_build/banjo_build.md

 Fingerboards need to be hard and smooth.
 Some of the good choices here can be really expensive, but you're also not looking for much, so it might be worth it.
 Common ones are ebony (obviously, but not really available and problematic), pau ferro, cocobolo, and figured maple.
 Others are cheaper, like hard maple, ipe, and rosewood.
 I've used hard maple (which is boring), ipe (super dark), and purpleheart (which eventually turns dark brown).

 There are some cool native options, too.
-Persimmon and osange orange seem to be popping up more often, for example.
+Persimmon and osage orange seem to be popping up more often, for example.

 Since the main issue is hardness, it's good to reference a [Janka hardness chart](https://www.bellforestproducts.com/info/janka-hardness/).
 The higher the number, the harder the wood.
 It also gets more difficult to work with.
 You'll see the fingerboard woods in the 2500-3000 range, but hard maple (1450) works just fine for nylon strings, too.